rexrainbow/phaser3-rex-notes/docs/docs/ui-tweaker.md

     // iconSize: undefined,

     // title: undefined,

+    // monitor: false,

+    // key: undefined,
 })
 ```

 - `icon`, `iconFrame` : Texture key, frame name of icon on title-label.
 - `iconSize` : Fixed icon size
 - `title` : Display text of title-label.
 Default value is equal to `key`.
+- `monitor` :
+    - `false` : Don't update input text from current object.
+Default behavior.
+    - `true` : Update input text from current object, in `postupdate` event of scene.
+- `key` : Add this child into childMap, which could be read back by `tweaker.getElement(key)`.
+    - `undefined` : Don't add this child.
+Default value.

 ##### Number input in a range